 On Wednesday (July 19th) the newest issue of GREEN ARROW – issue twenty-eight – hit shelves at local comic shops near you, and we got the third part of the “Hard Traveling Hero” arc that’s been one of the better arcs I’ve read of any comic, lately.

-This issue showed us DC’s Socialist (Oliver Queen) come face-to-face with its Capitalist (Lex Luthor).
+This issue showed us DC’s Socialist (Oliver Queen) come face-to-face with its Capitalist (Lex Luthor.)
 I loved this concept.
-It’s very fitting to the current political climate as we’re seeing both an increase in Socialistic views being (re)introduced into the public eye through Bernie Sanders, and at the same time, the downfall to a Socialist country — Venezuela.
+It’s also very fitting to the current political climate as we’re seeing both an increase in Socialism views being introduced into the public eye through Bernie Sanders, and at the same time, the downfall to a Socialist country in Venezuela.
 Benjamin Percy (writer) thus far has done a splendid job at capturing Oliver’s Socialistic qualities, and to have him come to his essential polar opposite in a time when a very heavy Capitalistic President sits in the Oval Office, it plays nicely on real life events.

-Also to note and point out, I don’t know if it was actually in the script to have a photo of Luthor and President Donald Trump sitting on Luthor’s desk (lower right corner of panel on right), but it was the PERFECT touch to this issue.
+Also to note and point out, I don’t know if it was actually in the script to have a photo of Luthor and President Donald Trump sitting on Luthor’s desk (lower right corner of below panel,) but it was the PERFECT touch to this issue.

 Like since the beginning of GREEN ARROW’s run that kicked off with DC REBIRTH, the Ninth Circle is this antagonist that Ollie and Luthor are forced to deal with.
 The Ninth Circle being an evil organization hell-bent on forcing the world’s “one-percenters” to join or bow in their quest for “domination.”